beneloe/foodie-erp/README.md

     npm install
     cd ..
     ```
-3. Create an `.env` file in the `/backend` directory and add the following:
+3. Create an `.env` file in the root directory and the `/backend` directory and add the following:
     ```env
     DB_USER=admin
     DB_PASS=admin